Kinderfeld/replace-sudo-with-doas/README.md

 `sudo` has grown over time into a large and complex utility.
 For users who prefer simplicity, minimalism, and better auditability, `doas` (originally from **OpenBSD**) is a lean and secure alternative.
-It does just one thing — lets authorized users run commands as another root — and it does it very well.
+It does just one thing — lets authorized users run commands as root — and it does it very well.

 ## Installation